Fees

 The outbound_fee for each chain is returned on the Inbound Addresses endpoint, priced in the gas asset.

 It is strongly recommended to use the recommended_min_amount_in value that is included on the Swap Quote endpoint, which is the calculation described above.
 This value is priced in the inbound asset of the quote request (in 1e8).
 This should be the minimum-allowed swap amount for the requested quote.
+The swap quote endpoint will return a helpful error message including this value if the swap amount is insufficient.

 Remember, if the swap limit is not met or the swap is otherwise refunded the outbound_fee of the Source Chain will be deducted from the input amount, so give your users enough room.